Legal Services | Firearms Possession

 Edmonton Firearm Possession Defence Lawyers

 Davidson Gregory Tralenberg is the best criminal law firm in Edmonton who can represent you in court if you are charged with a firearm offence.
-We have over 29 years of experience defending clients in court to mitigate and prevent the severe consequences of firearms offences.
+We have 32 years of experience defending clients in court to mitigate and prevent the severe consequences of firearms offences.

 Unlike in the United States, Canadian law does not recognize a constitutional right, or even a legal right, to bear firearms.
 In order to avoid charges, individuals are expected to comply with the Criminal Code and Firearms Act laws and regulations.
 First and foremost, this means obtaining a firearms licence.